bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 A user can manage the following security settings:

 - Change password;
-- Set the session timeout interval.
+- Set the session timeout interval;
+- the "Save VM passwords by defalt" option.

 Change Password
 """"""""""""""""""